What You Need to Know About Travelling Tonga by Bus

 8. Pay with Cash

 You pay for your bus fare to the driver when you get off the bus.
-Pay with small notes and coins, as bus fares are usually no more than TOP$3 and the bus driver might not have change for large notes.
-Learn about the typical fares in How Much Does it Cost to Travel Tonga by Bus?
+Pay with small notes and coins, as bus fares are usually no more than TOP$3.50 and the bus driver might not have change for large notes.
+Learn about the typical fares in The Bus in Tonga: Bus Fares, Routes & More.

 9. Find Alternative Transport for the Airport

 No, there are no bus services for the airport.
 Alternatively, airport shuttles are available through tour companies and accommodations.
 Airport transfers can be arranged through most accommodations that offer their own transfer services.
-Alternatively, taxis meet incoming flights in Tongatapu, Vava’u (and occasionally Ha’apai) and provide another way of getting to your accommodation from the airport.
-See the Guide to Taxis in Tonga for more information.
+Alternatively, taxis meet incoming flights in Tongatapu or can be booked in Vava’u to provide another way of getting to your accommodation from the airport.
+See Tonga Airports: Your Airport Transfer Options for more information.

 10. Bus Tours are Available, Kind of…

 Bus tours are available on certain islands in Tonga, but not the big coach tours that you might be used to.
-Guided tours are available in mini-buses, vans and cars on the islands of Tongatapu and Vava’u.
-On the islands of ‘Eua and Ha’apai, island tours are often in 4WD due to the less-developed roads.
-Learn more about bus tours in The Best Bus Tours in Tonga.
+Guided tours are available in mini-buses, vans and taxi cars on the islands of Tongatapu and Vava’u.
+On the island of ‘Eua, island tours are often in 4WD due to the less-developed roads.
+Learn more about “bus tours” in the 10 Best Sightseeing Tours in Tonga.